danishhly/weather_app/README.md

 # 🌦️ Weather App

-A beautiful and simple desktop weather application built using **Python** and **PyQt5**.
-It fetches real-time weather data from the **OpenWeatherMap API** and displays temperature, weather condition, and emojis based on current weather and time of day.
+A simple and elegant desktop weather application built using **Python** and **PyQt5**.
+It fetches real-time weather information from the **OpenWeatherMap API**, displaying temperature, weather description, and a weather-themed emoji—smartly adjusted for day/night conditions.

 ---